 In advance of the snow season, citizens must move all recreational vehicles, boats, and trailers off the street to winter storage locations.
-These vehicles will be towed if they aren't moved by Nov.
-15. Basketball hoops are another obstacle that should be moved from the right of way.
+By City ordinance, these vehicles can be parked in on-street parking spaces for no more than 24 hours.
+Basketball hoops are another obstacle that should be moved from the right of way.